Risk Management Tools & Resources

 • Develop written policies and procedures for managing reprocessing errors or failures.

-Strategies for High-Level Disinfection of Reusable Medical/Dental Instruments and Devices
+Strategies for High-Level Disinfection of Reusable Instruments and Devices

 • Ensure that the facility’s IPC policies require at least thorough cleaning and high-level disinfection for reusable semi-critical instruments and devices.

-• Make sure that high-level disinfection procedures require use of Food and Drug Administration-cleared high-level disinfectants and manufacturers’ recommended exposure conditions.
-Ensure adequate supplies of the product(s).
+• Make sure that disinfection procedures require use of high-level disinfectants (cleared by the U.S. Food and Drug Administration) and manufacturers’ recommended exposure conditions.
+Ensure adequate supplies of product(s).

 • Develop a system for identifying which instrument was used on which patient.

-• Perform routine maintenance on high-level disinfection equipment according to manufacturers' instructions.
+• Perform routine maintenance on high-level disinfection equipment according to manufacturers’ guidelines.

-Strategies for Low-Level Disinfection of Reusable Medical/Dental Instruments and Devices
+Strategies for Low-Level Disinfection of Reusable Instruments and Devices

-• Ensure that adequate supplies of a disinfectant or germicide approved for use in healthcare facilities are available and accessible to staff.
+• Ensure that adequate supplies of disinfectants or germicides approved for use in healthcare facilities are available and accessible to staff.

 Endnotes